 Eurostar has announced that this year a new route to Amsterdam will be launched from London – I will check out what The Jakop Ahlbom Company is up to on their home grounds when visiting the Netherlands.

 Tickets for the second row in the stalls (B8 and B9) were 22 GBP via sadlerswells.com

-The London International Mime Festival returns in January 2019: http://mimelondon.com/
+The London International Mime Festival returned in 2019: http://mimelondon.com/